addisonnugent/addisonnugent/README.md

 ## About me
-Current student at Florida State University majoring in Computer Programming & Applications Major and minoring in Mathmatics.
+Current student at Florida State University majoring in Computer Programming & Applications and minoring in Mathmatics.

 ## Helpful Links